SachaWheeler/weather/README.md

 ## Features

 At the top of every hour between 07:00 and 14:00, it provides a summary of:
-- the date and time
+- the date & time
-- current weather conditions and temperature
+- current weather conditions & temperature
 - rain predictions (when it will start or end)
 - sunrise & sunset times and number of hours of daylight
 - how far are we into the current season